Etihad says is buying stakes in Europe to compete, not control

 "We are open with our strategy, we can't own or control any carrier because of bilateral, ownership rules," he said.

-Etihad currently has holdings in Air Berlin, Air Lingus and Air Serbia, and is looking to buy a chunk of Italy's ailing carrier Alitalia.
+Etihad currently has holdings in Air Berlin (AB1.DE), Air Lingus AERL.I and Air Serbia, and is looking to buy a chunk of Italy's ailing carrier Alitalia CAITLA.UL.

 However, it has come under scrutiny from the European Commission which is examining several foreign holdings in European airlines to see if they comply with rules for operating an airline within the region.

-These include Etihad's stake in Germany's Air Berlin, along with Delta Air Lines' holding in Britain's Virgin Atlantic.
+These include Etihad's stake in Germany's Air Berlin, along with Delta Air Lines' (DAL.N) holding in Britain's Virgin Atlantic VA.UL.

-Etihad owns 29.2 percent of Air Berlin and a majority stake in its frequent flier programme.
+Etihad owns 29.2 percent of Air Berlin and a majority stake in its frequent flier program.
 It recently invested 300 million euros in the German airline via convertible bonds.

 SKY SUITES